Keshav-kh/sustain-a-prompt/README.md

 WHAT IS THIS
 ------------
-Sustain-A-Prompt is an eco‑aware prompt optimizer.
+Sustain-A-Prompt is eco‑aware prompt optimizer.
 You paste a prompt, we estimate its energy, CO2, and water impact, suggest a leaner alternative with projected savings, and render a clean, copy‑paste‑ready answer (sanitized to remove boilerplate).